-As reported in previous workbooks, reducing reoffending is addressed via several agencies, such as the Irish Youth Justice Service, the IPS, AGS, and the Probation Service.
+As stated in previous workbooks, reducing reoffending is addressed via several agencies, such as the Irish Youth Justice Service, the IPS, AGS, and the Probation Service.

-On 15 April 2021, the Minister for Justice, Helen McEntee, and the Minister of State for Law Reform, James Browne, launched a new Youth Justice Strategy covering the period 2021-2027 (Department of Justice 2021).
+On 15 April 2021, the Minister for Justice, Helen McEntee, and the Minister of State for Law Reform, James Browne, launched a new Youth Justice Strategy for 2021 to 2027 (Department of Justice 2021).
 Section T2.2 of the Legal framework workbook provides an outline of the aims, guiding principles, and main themes that underpin the strategy.
 In addition, the Probation Service aims to reduce the likelihood of reoffending by developing positive professional relationships via individual risk and needs assessment, combined with using interventions that are tailored to the individual's needs.
-In order to achieve these goals, the Probation Service avails of risk assessment and a risk-based approach to supervision (The Probation Service 2022).
+To achieve these goals, the Probation Service avails of risk assessment and a risk-based approach to supervision (The Probation Service 2023).